Top 6 Ways to Improve Retail Execution Management with Mobile Apps

 2. Expand retail survey coverage

-Set up a streamlined mobile data collection system to survey more stores more often, across more channels.
-By improving the productivity of every rep in the field, more in-store data can be be collected.
-Automate reporting to identify trends by region, retailer, special promotion, product, or other criteria.
+With a streamlined mobile data collection system, you can survey more stores more often, across more channels.
+By improving the productivity of every rep in the field, more in-store data can be collected.
+Automate reporting and use BI dashboards to identify trends by region, retailer, special promotion, product, or other criteria.

 4. Improve the accountability of field teams